Skip to main content

 123

-👎 Can’t find text("2").
+👎 Can’t find either text("2") on its own.

-Text Not Detected
+6. Text not Detected

-Problem: Sometimes, for no apparent reason, Text Detector/annotation tool does not detect a text, even though you can see it clearly on screen.
+Problem: Sometimes, for no apparent reason, Text Detector/ annotation tool does not detect a text, even though you can see it clearly on screen.
+Example: Say you want to click just the name “Alice Johnson” field - but OCR does not detects the text at all:

 ✅ Expected Behavior